 No. group rides are “no –drop” rides.
 The pace of the group is dictated by the slowest rider.
-The group may split up on climbs but faster riders will wait and you’ll regroup at the top and catch their breath.
-In the event of a serious problem that stops you being able to stay with the group (such as a mechanical failure) the group may ride on, but you will not be left alone
+The group may split up on climbs, but faster riders will wait and you’ll regroup at the top and catch your breath.
+In the event of a serious problem that stops you being able to stay with the group (such as a mechanical failure) the group may ride on, but you will not be left alone.

 When you first head out with the club, ride with the slowest group.
 If you find it too easy, you can move up over the following weeks until you find your right level.
 It’s better to underestimate your ability than to really struggle and be put off.